Adventech/sabbath-school-lessons/src/hu/2024-04/12/teacher-comments.md

 ---
-title:  A dicsőség órája:  A kereszt és a feltámadás
+title:  "A dicsőség órája: A kereszt és a feltámadás"
 date: 20/12/2024
 ---